RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

         }
 ```

+In effect, we're saying that any type (here, represented as `p`) can be a
+`Person`, so long as you provide an implementation for each of the indicated
-Then, we need to fill in the record for `Child` and for `Mother`, something
+functions.
+So, we need to fill in the record for `Child` and for `Mother`,
-like this:
+something like this:

 ```elm
     childPerson : Person Child